jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 Mutation Testing is a tool in helping us identify false-postive tests and untested code.

 ## Prepping for a Demo
-When I was first learning about TDD, I added unit test cases to my Design Pattern Examples, like a code kata.
+When I was first learning about TDD, I added unit tests to my Design Pattern Examples, like a code kata.
 It was a way for me to become familiar with TDD practices with a domain in which I already had familiarity and comfort.

-I presented a design pattern seminar to our summer interns at around the same time.
+I presented design pattern lunch-and-learn sessions to our summer interns at around the same time.
 I was pleased with my recent unit test results, and I wanted to share my newfound unit test knowledge with them.
 I thought I'd demonstrate the power of unit testing with my recent design pattern tests by introducing an error manually and watch one of my unit tests fail.

 I tried the following before showing this to them:
 * I randomly chose a design pattern